mateusgamba/sidebar-grid/README.md

 }
 ```

-The .removeItemGrid show the remove link when the item is on grid and .deleteItemSidebar show the delete link when item is on sidebar, both are different actions.
+The class .removeItemGrid displays the remove link when the item is on the grid and .deleteItemSidebar shows the delete link when the item is on sidebar, both are different actions.

-The implemantation start with componentDidMount method:
+The implementation starts with componentDidMount method:

 ```javascript
 componentDidMount() {